HomeBlogsHow To Use Image Splitter

 Common Mistakes to Avoid

-Common Mistake to AvoidUsing a low-resolution source: splitting a 600×600 image into 9 tiles gives you 200×200 tiles — too small for most social media platforms.
-Start with the highest resolution original you have.
+Common Mistake to AvoidStarting from a low-resolution source: splitting a 600×600 image into 9 tiles leaves 200×200 pieces — too small for most platforms.
+Begin with the largest original you have.

 Frequently Asked Questions

-Yes, when using PNG output.
-The splitter copies pixel data directly without re-encoding.
-Choosing JPEG or WebP applies lossy compression, which you can control with the quality slider.
+Yes with PNG output — pixel data is copied directly without re-encoding.
+JPEG and WebP apply lossy compression that you control with the quality slider.

 Can I download tiles individually?